JamCoreModding/honse/README.md

 Are you tired of your ugly horses?
 Honse.

 [The Honse](https://knowyourmeme.com/memes/honse) is a mystical creature.
-A wise horse if you will.
+A wide horse if you will.

 This mod adds in the Honse, as seen in the screenshots below.